-If you want to buy shares anywhere, get an account with Plus500, where you can get £20 courtesy of Buy Shares In (non-US).
+If you want to buy/sell shares anywhere, get an account with Plus500 (capital is at risk).
 However, don’t expect to find Lidl there.

 That’s because you can’t buy shares in Lidl.
 The company is privately owned, and has been since it was founded in 1930.
 Josef Schwarz, a fruit distributor, began the brand by developing the company into a food wholesaler.
 Unfortunately, World War II hit the company hard and in 1944 it was necessary to cease operation.

 The Schwarz-Gruppe, however, still existed, and later in the century Josef Schwarz and son Dieter Schwarz began to rebuild the company.
 They focused their investments on small discount markets as opposed to a wholesale structure, and in 1973 the first Lidl market was opened.

 Within the first four years of operation, Lidl operated 33 stores across Germany.
 The father-son team kept costs down by only stocking what would sell, and by keeping the market floor plans simple and cost-efficient.

 Lidl stores are found primarily in Germany, but the company has had a presence in the UK since 1994, owning about 5% of market share.
 In the summer of 2017, Lidl began to open stores in the United States, including North and South Carolina and Virginia.
 Its United States headquarters are in Arlington.